Homeschool Without Internet in Nunavut's Remote Communities

 The best offline-compatible curriculum formats for Nunavut families tend to be:

 Physical textbooks and workbooks.
-The Nunavut sealift runs July through October, making this the optimal window for ordering curriculum for the following school year.
-Ordering by April or May allows enough time to receive confirmation, process Nunavut's $1,000 reimbursement claim for approved expenses (textbooks and curriculum are eligible), and get materials into the next sealift run.
+The Nunavut sealift runs July through October, making this the main window for receiving curriculum for the following school year.
+Coordinate orders by early spring for the summer sailing.
+Textbooks and curriculum materials may be eligible when approved; submit valid receipts after purchase and confirm the reimbursement process with your DEA.

 Downloadable PDF curricula.
 Several Canadian and international curriculum providers offer full-year programs as downloadable PDFs.
 These can be downloaded once — when you have connectivity — printed locally or at a copy shop, and used entirely offline.
 This is the most practical digital format for remote communities because it front-loads the connectivity requirement to a single download session.

 Arvaaq Press materials.
-For families integrating Inuktitut/English bilingual content (which Nunavut's Education Program Plan requirements encourage through the Uqausiliriniq strand), Arvaaq Press publishes physical bilingual books.
+For families integrating Inuktitut/English bilingual content that can support the Uqausiliriniq strand, Arvaaq Press publishes physical bilingual books.
 These can be ordered and shipped, and many communities have some stock available locally.

 Library-based learning.
 Nunavut's public library network includes community libraries in many settlements.
 These are underused as homeschool resources.
 Physical books, research materials, and community space for learning work entirely offline.